-A Lemon Lover’s Dream!
+A Keto Lemon Lover’s Dream!

 When we found out our friend Martina from KetoDietApp was publishing a cookbook we were so excited!
 It would be nice to have a low carb cookbook in the house from which to get inspired and from KetoDietApp no less!

-When our copy of The KetoDiet Cookbook arrived, we dived right into it and were really impressed with the amount of recipes, stunning photos and informative tips.
+When our copy of The KetoDiet Cookbook arrived, we dived right into it and were really impressed with the number of recipes, stunning photos and informative tips.
 Through the breakfasts, lunches, dinner, side dishes and desserts, we made it all the way to the end of the book until we saw her lemon meringue tartlets.
 That’s what we’d be making first for sure.
 It would also give Rami a chance to learn how to make a meringue.